 One of our favourite things about Adelaide's metropolitan beaches is the fact that they’re so accessible.
-Feeling drained after a day at work?
-Jump in the car, chuck on your swimmers and within the hour you can be sprawled on a towel in the sun at Semaphore or perfecting your freestyle at Moana.
+Jump in the car, chuck on your bathers and within the hour you can be sprawled on a towel in the sun at Glenelg or perfecting your freestyle at Semaphore.
 With so many options so close to the city, it’s easy to be overwhelmed.
 But fear not.
 Here are our top 5 beaches in Adelaide.

-Tell me more: Family-friendly Glenelg is our most popular metropolitan beach.
+Family-friendly Glenelg is our most popular metropolitan beach.
 It’s also the easiest to access.
-Just hop on the tram from the city and get off at Moseley Square, just metres away from the water at Glenelg.
-Once you’ve gone for a dip and strolled down the jetty, grab a bite to eat.
+Just hop on the tram from the city and get off at Moseley Square, just metres away from the water at Glenelg Beach.

-Tell me more: A trip to Semaphore is a trip back in time.
-The beach is long, wide and bordered by sand dunes; however Semaphore’s main drawcard is its history.
-Its expansive foreshore and boulevard are dotted with beautifully preserved Art Deco buildings.
-Nothing quite compares to the grandeur of the Palais – originally a 1920s bathing pavilion, now a great place to grab a pub-style lunch or enjoy a glass of wine.
+Semaphore beach is long, wide and bordered by sand dunes.
+The expansive foreshore and boulevard are dotted with beautifully preserved Art Deco buildings.
+Nothing quite compares to the grandeur of Semaphore's Palais – originally a 1920s bathing pavilion, now a great place to grab a pub-style lunch or enjoy a glass of wine.

 STAYING SAFE at the beach